swpark0413/besiw/README.md

 If you use the bisec package in your research, please cite the following paper:

-- Kwangmin Lee, Sewon Park, Seongmin Kim and Jaeyong Lee.
+- Seongmin Kim, Kwangmin Lee, Sewon Park, and Jaeyong Lee.
-  Posterior asymptotics of high-dimensional spiked covariance model with inverse-Wishart prior. arXiv preprint arXiv:2412.10753.
+  Eigenstructure inference for high-dimensional covariance with generalized shrinkage inverse-Wishart prior. arXiv preprint arXiv:2412.10753.

 <!-- BibTeX citation: